 According to the U.S. Department of Health and Human Services, “Abstinence from sex is the only 100 percent effective way to prevent unplanned pregnancies and STDs.”
 Condom use reduces but does not eliminate the risk, as some STIs are transmitted by skin-to-skin contact and bodily fluids.
 All forms of sexual contact can spread infections.
 There are several types of STIs that are not routinely testable.
 Not all STIs are curable.
 While regular testing is highly recommended, tests do not guarantee that you are STD-free.
 Avoid sexual contact with new partners until you have both been tested for STIs.

 You can find peace of mind about your health by getting regular STI / STD testing at one of Care Net Pregnancy Center’s locations which offers free STI / STD testing for Chlamydia and Gonorrhea.
-Contact us to schedule an appointment at on of our four locations.
-You will need a second appointment within the next 2 to 7 days to discuss your test results.
-Test results can take a couple of days to a week.
+Contact us to schedule an appointment at one of our four locations.
+Test results can take a couple of days or up to a week.
+You will need a phone appointment within the next 2 to 7 days to discuss your test results.
 If your result is positive, you and your sexual partner(s) will be referred to a treatment center.
 Chlamydia and Gonorrhea are two of the most common, treatable STIs and are considered markers for other infections.
 If you test positive for either, it may indicate that you have other serious STIs.
 Your Care Net medical provider or personal advocate will provide a list of treatment options.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL or LEGAL ADVICE